 With marijuana stocks still jostling for position in the early phase of the game, we’ve seen several shifts.
 In this open-ended arena, Cronos Group (NASDAQ:CRON) has emerged as the unofficial leader of the pack.
 Thanks to strong backing from tobacco giant Altria (NYSE:MO), CRON stock has benefited from key acquisitions.

 I’m not trying to dismiss the challenges.
 But over the long run, CRON stock appears a solid buy.
 For example, the company’s Redwood Holding Group acquisition gives it exposure to the U.S. CBD market via Redwood’s Lord Jones brand.
-Thus, with shares down 52% since the end of February, speculators should consider adding some positions on the cheap.
+Thus, with shares down, speculators should consider adding some positions on the cheap.